IEC Recognized Organization (RO) Canada Programs

 We can NOT reach out to all the participants that show interest in our RO program, so you will need to allow us some time to review your case.

-If successful, we will be reaching out to you by email.
-Please note that joining our waiting list does not mean we will be offering you a RO spot for IEC 2024 Season.
-You do not have to pay to join our waiting list.
+Please note that joining our waiting list does not mean we will be offering you a RO spot for IEC Season.
+Due to the high demand and limited number of spots available, we can NOT reach out to everyone that shows interest in our RO program.

 4. Meet with us